dylanaraps/crayon/Readme.md

 "LineNR" is the highlight group for vim's linenumbers.
 If you'd like to change the colors of anything else you need to figure out the highlight group.

 I've found that the easiest way to do that is a vim mapping I found which tells you the highlight group of whatever's under your cursor.
-Just add these 2 lines to your .*vimrc and reopen.
+Just add these 2 lines to your .vimrc and reopen.
 Then  press f10.

 ```VimL
 " Shows the highlight group of whatever's under the cursor